 The Dean for Academic Affairs will make the decision regarding reappointment and promotion.
-The Dean will submit his or her decision regarding reappointment and promotion in writing to the candidate at least twelve months before the expiration of the candidate's three-year appointment, normally by May 20.
+The Dean will submit their decision regarding reappointment and promotion in writing to the candidate at least twelve months before the expiration of the candidate's three-year appointment, normally by May 20.